To end the fatherless epidemic we must empower dads through Excellence

 Founder & CEO

 Otto losing his father at an early age of cancer caused a deep father wound.
 He soon found validation and affirmation from sports where he excelled.
 As a young man he played for the University of Nevada.
 Soon after he began a long career in public service.
 For 11 years he served as Gang Specialist/Outreach Coordinator for Washoe County Department of Juvenile Services.
-While there, Otto observed that many young men on his case load from various backgrounds lacked a father’s presence in their lives.
+While there, Otto observed that many young men and women on his case load from various backgrounds lacked a father’s presence in their lives.
 This father deprivation led to a wide range of social ills.
 Otto developed diversion and preventive programs such as Role Model Summit, Learn to Affirm Youth Celebration and many others.
 In this calling he was awarded a plethora of awards; The NAACP youth services award, The Northern Black Cultural Awareness Society Community Service Award, a mayoral proclamation naming May 27th, 2010, Pastor Otto Kelly Day, just to name a few.
 He still serves as Religious Service Coordinator for Washoe County Department of Juvenile Service.
 For nine years Otto served as executive director for the crisis pregnancy center(s) in the greater Reno area.
 It is here where he further witnessed firsthand the desperate need for fathers.
 70% of the young men coming through the doors of the Centers had no or very little contact with their biological dad.
 As a result, the probability of them witnessing positive fathering was very low.
 Because of this, he founded Dad-E Academy.
 Otto is actively involved in a global men’s movement called Christian Men’s Network, as well as Global Fatherhood Initiative.
 Otto has been married to his wife Joy for 34 years.
 He has two adult sons Alonzo (wife Alyssa) and Dominic.